 The negative associations that come with traditional, administrative processes are all too familiar: reacting to projects with urgent deadlines, as opposed to assigning priority and dedicating focus in priority.
-Or, scheduling frequent and unessential meetings taking up the time and capacity of your most capable staff.
+Or, scheduling frequent and unessential meetings taking up the time of your most capable staff.

 Spending Fast and Slow

 We’ve hopefully all heard the adage “You’ve got to spend money to make money” by now.
 For business and operations in general, this rings entirely too true.
-But it’s only when you consider the rate of spend for rapidly scaling companies and what the spend is actually going towards that you can understand how Agile plays into it.
+But it’s only when you consider the rate of agile spend for rapidly scaling companies and what the spend is actually going towards that you can understand how Agile plays into it.
 Any company in a hyper-growth stage or in any kind of growth stage for that matter will tell you, when they need something, they need it yesterday.
 Spending money is no different.

 These issues that impede the Agile framework aren’t by accident, they’re by design.
-Forbes deduces that the biggest roadblock to implementing Agile for these executives are too many projects per team member, lack of company vision, & unclear project scope, which go hand in hand and support the historical behaviour listed above.
+Forbes deduces that the biggest roadblock to implementing Agile for these executives are too many projects per team member, lack of company vision, & unclear project scope, which go hand in hand and support the historical behavior listed above.

 If most of the Finance team in your own company has a “rather be safe than sorry” attitude towards purchasing, and if most financial decisions, budgets and spend approvals come from the top, you’re likely still set in an administrative approach to your processes.